 If you believe all the garbage that is passed off as investigative reporting on television and in newspapers and consumer magazines these days, you would think the average motorist is being robbed at gun point every time they bring their vehicle in for maintenance or repairs.
 The media's obvious bias and obsession with negative reporting has painted us as a bunch of thieves and con artists who dupe unsuspecting customers into buying parts and services they do not really need.

 It is all part of the public paranoia over auto repair these days.
 To make matters worse, the "repairophobia" that is running rampant is reinforced every time the media broadcasts or publishes a report of repair fraud or overzealous selling on the part of some automotive service center.
-Add to this the "grease monkey" stereotype image that is so often portrayed in commercials and it is easy to see why we receive even less respect as a profession than lawyers.
+Add to this the "grease monkey" stereotype image that is so often portrayed in commercials and it is easy to see why the auto repair industry receives even less respect as a profession than lawyers.

 A favorite tactic used to "prove" auto repair fraud by the news media as well as consumer groups and state law enforcement agencies is the undercover sting operation.
 They rig a vehicle, take it to a number of unsuspecting service facilities and ask for an instant diagnosis.
 The odds of someone misdiagnosing the problem under these circumstances and recommending an "unnecessary" repair is virtually guaranteed (like telling a customer he needs an alignment because his front tires show heavy toe wear, even though the rigged car is in perfect alignment; or telling a customer that he needs a tune-up because his engine is misfiring, even though the rigged engine has only a single spark plug with the electrode bent shut, a situation that would never occur in real life unless somebody installed the wrong plug or damaged it).
 So the sting operation proves once again that repair fraud is rampant and that we cannot be trusted to give honest evaluations or to perform the appropriate repairs.